g-leech/argmin-gravitas/_posts/2020-7-28-academia-and-safety.markdown

 published:  true
 visible:    1

-summary:    Estimating AI safety work by academics working in adjacent areas.
+summary:    Estimating safety work by academics in adjacent areas.
 quality:    7
 categories: effective-altruism, AI, academia
 confidence: High that there is a notable contribution, low in the particular estimates.
 Lots of Fermi estimates.